morcen/redo/DOCKER-SETUP-SUMMARY.md

 ---

-**Congratulations!** Your re:do Laravel application is now fully containerized and ready for both development and production use.
+**Congratulations!** Your Re:do Laravel application is now fully containerized and ready for both development and production use.
 The setup follows industry best practices and provides a solid foundation for scaling your todo list application.

 Happy coding! 🚀